 I have had a love for the immigrant and the experience of migration since as long as I can remember.
 I grew up with my own family’s stories of migration from Europe and Mexico and then as a young adult moved with my family to Madrid, Spain and later London, England.
-I quickly fell in love with all things Spanish and gained a love of languages which inevitably connected her to immigrants wherever I lived.
+I quickly fell in love with all things Spanish and gained a love of languages which inevitably connected me to immigrants wherever I lived.
 I would go on to find ways to live, work, and study in the U.K., Spain, Greece, Cyprus, Israel, Austria, Peru, and Turkey.

 I obtained a Bachelor’s degree in International Relations (Law and Diplomacy) and Spanish Studies from Brigham Young University, Utah in 2001.
 I then obtained my law degree (J.D.) from Benjamin N. Cardozo School of Law, Yeshiva University, in New York City in 2007.
 During my time in law school I had amazing opportunities to intern with Catholic Charities’ immigration unit in NYC, the Hebrew Immigrant Aid Society in Vienna, Austria assisting Iranian religious minorities apply for U.S. refugee status, and a human rights organization in Lima, Peru that worked with victims of political conflict.